Lundy: To the island

 There are two ways to get to Lundy, depending on the time of year.
 In the summer months (April to October) visitors are carried on the Landmark Trust's own vessel, MS Oldenburg, which sails from both Bideford and Ilfracombe.
 Sailings are usually three days a week, on Tuesdays, Thursdays and Saturdays, with additional sailings on Wednesdays during July and August.
 The voyage takes on average two hours, depending on ports, tides and weather.
 The Oldenburg was first registered in Bremen, Germany, in 1958 and has been sailing to Lundy since being bought by the Lundy Company Ltd in 1985.
 In the winter months (November to March) the island is served by a scheduled helicopter service from Hartland Point.
-The helicopter operates on Mondays and Fridays, with flights between 12 noon and 2 pm.
-The heliport is a field at the top of Hartland Point, not far from the Beacon.
+The helicopter operates on Mondays and Fridays.
 A grass runway of 435 by 30 yd is available, allowing access to small STOL aircraft.

-Properly equipped and experienced canoeists can kayak to the island from Hartland Point or Lee Bay.
-This takes 4 to 6 hours depending on wind and tides.

-Entrance to Lundy is free for anyone arriving by scheduled transport.
-Visitors arriving by non-scheduled transport are charged an entrance fee, currently (May 2016) £6.00, and there is an additional charge payable by those using light aircraft.
-Anyone arriving on Lundy by non-scheduled transport is also charged an additional fee for transporting luggage to the top of the island.

 On the island

 In 2007, Derek Green, Lundy's general manager, launched an appeal to raise £250,000 to save the 1 mi Beach Road, which had been damaged by heavy rain and high seas.
 The road was built in the first half of the 19th century to provide people and goods with safe access to the top of the island, 120 m above the only jetty.
 The fund-raising was completed on 10 March 2009.